ViralOnGit/AI-Modules/README.md

 - **Data Augmentation**: Comprehensive augmentation for robust training
 - **Modular Design**: Easy to integrate and extend
 - **Comprehensive Metrics**: Accuracy, Precision, Recall, F1-Score, Confusion Matrix
-- **GPU Support**: CUDA-enabled for faster training
-- **Production Ready**: Clean, documented, and reusable code

-## 📝 License

-This project is available for educational and research purposes.

-## 🤝 Contributing

-Feel free to open issues or submit pull requests for improvements.

-## 📧 Contact

-For questions or collaboration, please open an issue on GitHub.

----

-**Built with PyTorch** 🔥